Heligmosomoides polygyrus: Lifecycle and morphology

 Mice ingest the L3 stage of the parasite and after 18 hours, exsheathed L3 appears in the intestinal lumen.
-The L1 sheath is shed following ingestion, at which point the larvae shorten slightly and measure 376–540 µm in length.
-After 24 hours after ingestion, larvae invade the mucosal layer of the intestine.
+The L1 sheath is shed following ingestion, at which point the larvae shorten slightly and measure 376–540 μm in length.
+After 24 hours since ingestion, larvae invade the mucosal layer of the intestine.
 Around 4 days after ingestion, L3 moult into L4 in the submucosa of the intestine.
 At 6 days after ingestion, they encyst in the muscle layer of the intestine and start maturing in to adult parasites.
 By day 14, adult male and female worms contact in the lumen of the intestine, mate, and produce eggs that are passed in the faeces, thus continuing the lifecycle.
 Adult males are tightly coiled and usually measure 8–10 mm in length.
 The females are also tightly coiled, but larger, measuring 18–21mm in length.
 Adults are characterized by a dark red pigmentation, whereas the free-living larval forms are mostly translucent.

 Epidemiology

-In natural infections, H. polygyrus is found almost ubiquitously within populations of wild wood mice (Apodemus sylvaticus).
-In one study of wood mouse populations in Oxfordshire, England, 70% of all mice sampled carried an infection with H. polygyrus, with an average infection burden of about 12 worms per mouse.
+In natural infections, H. p. polygyrus is found almost ubiquitously within populations of wild wood mice (Apodemus sylvaticus).
+In one study of wood mouse populations in Oxfordshire, England, 70% of all mice sampled carried an infection with H. p. polygyrus, with an average infection burden of about 12 worms per mouse.
 Natural infection intensity displays high variability in wood mice, ranging from none to 244 adult worms per mouse.
 Male and female mice show equal parasitic burdens.
 Parasite occurrence appears to positively correlate with weight and age of the mouse, showing an increase in prevalence in older, heavier mice.
 Infection was also seasonally regulated in the wood mouse population, with highest prevalence of infection/worm burden intensity occurring in early spring and reaching their lowest values in late summer/early autumn.
 This is inversely correlated with typical breeding behaviors of the wood mouse, where the population peaks in late summer or early autumn, and is at its lowest in the early spring.

-The bulk of research on H. polygyrus has been conducted on the laboratory mouse, Mus musculus, as it is used as a model of human helminth infection to which a spectrum of natural resistance to parasite infection exists.
+The bulk of research on H. polygyrus (specifically H. p. bakeri) has been conducted on the laboratory mouse, Mus musculus, as it is used as a model of human helminth infection to which a spectrum of natural resistance to parasite infection exists.